Language-Research-Technology/oni-ui/README.md

 ## How to Run

-Pre: To run this first you need an [OCFL repository](https://ocfl.io) following <https://rrkive.org>

 Current guide applies to Mac and Linux:

 1. Verify your docker-compose.yml points to the right ocfl repository